ncbi/vadr/documentation/advbuild.md

 alternative of restricting possibilities to only our training set.)

-We can extract the candidate sequences from the alignment that was output from `v-annotate.pl` (due to the use of the `--out_stk` option).
+We can extract the candidate sequences from the alignment that was output from `v-annotate.pl` (which was only output because we used the `--out_stk` option).
 We are interested in a representative example of the CDS with the `deletinp` alert for the `KY654318` model, so it makes sense to use a sequence with the most common deletion of reference positions `5461..5532:+`.
-To get a list of the sequences and extract the relevant alignment subset:
+To get a list of qualifying sequences and extract the relevant alignment subset:

 ```
 # get a list of the 69 candidates